• Skip to primary navigation

 Finding out your child is disabled for life is overwhelming and upsetting.
 You likely feel lost, maybe as if someone is to blame for this, but you don’t know who or how.

 Over the years, your lawyer can help you in numerous other ways, from making decisions about financial trusts for your child’s future to setting up a conservatorship for their care if something should happen to you.
-Your lawyer will help you fight discrimination and stand up to those denying your child access and educational services.
+Your lawyer will help you fight discrimination and stand up to those denying your child access to educational services.

 How to Find a Rhode Island Cerebral Palsy Lawyer